Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 ### 3.2.4 Register pipelines

 To use the pipelines that come with the environment in Azure DevOps, you need to register them first.
 You can either do this manually, or, execute the utility `Register-AzureDevOpsPipeline` we provide in path `utilities/tools/AzureDevOps`.
 For further information, please refer to the corresponding [documentation](./Interoperability%20-%20Register%20Azure%20DevOps%20Pipelines).

+### 3.2.5 Azure Artifacts Universal Packages

+This section will explain what is required to publish the modules to [Azure Artifacts Universal Packages](https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/universal-packages?view=azure-devops).
+It will also assume you are publishing from Azure DevOps Pipelines.
+#### The dependent components are
+1. An Azure DevOps organization
+1. An Azure DevOps artifacts feed
+   > Note: The default feed name is `ResourceModules` as configured in the `./global.variables.yaml` file's variable `vstsFeedName`.
+Update the value here if you want to use a different name, but make sure it matches the name of the artifact feed created in Azure DevOps.
+1. An Azure DevOps project to host the artifact feed
+   > Note: There are a couple options to consider when setting up an Azure Artifact feed.
+For example, organization-scoped feeds vs project-scoped feeds.
+Please see what option suits your needs by reviewing the [feeds](https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops) document first.
+1. If you chose the feed to be project-scoped, you will need the Project Build Service account to have `Contributor` access to publish to the Azure Artifacts feed.
+To set this, follow the [Pipeline permission](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#pipelines-permissions) steps.

+#### Implementation Guidance
+Each `./azuredevops/modulePipelines` yaml pipeline already calls `/.azuredevops/pipelineTemplates/jobs.publishModule.yml`.
+This yaml template contains a method to `Publish module to artifacts feed` via `utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactFeed.ps1`.

 </details>